ga2arch/slack/README.md

 * libnotify

 and a fairly recent c++ compiler.
+Note that cmake is required only at build time.
 It was tested on Archlinux and Mac OS X 10.10.
 Archlinux user will find a proper PKGBUILD in Arch folder.
 I'm gonna push it to AUR by the way.

 ## How to build & run?